Best Tips for Painting with Dark Colors

 Navy is a classic and elegant choice, but improper application can bring out any flaws and imperfections and making the finish look messy.

-For walls, furniture and cabinets, be sure to use a dark primer.
+For painting walls, furniture and cabinets in dark wall colors, be sure to use a dark primer.
 If you are painting with a white primer you will need at least one or two extra coats of paint.
 Using a gray primer will save you from the extra cost and effort!

-Hale Navy is a very dark color so although it interacts well with different lighting situations, consider using it on an accent wall instead of a whole room if you are concerned that about using it in a dark room where you don’t have a lot of natural light coming in.
+Hale Navy is a very dark color so although it interacts well with different lighting situations, consider using it on an accent wall instead of the entire room if you are concerned that about using it in a dark room where you don’t have a lot of natural light coming in.
 It would also be stunning as an accent wall behind the bed in a master bedroom.

 Dark colors can be unforgiving because they are the hardest to get a smooth finish on.
 Actually, any defects in the finish just show up more.
 For that reason, use the roller I recommend below on cabinets and furniture in my painted antique dresser tutorial and video.
-It will ensure a smooth finish every single time!
+It’s a great choice to get a smooth finish every single time!